oppia/oppia-web-developer-docs/Angular-Migration.md

 **Note: If you find something like `skill-type="supersonic"`, leave it as it is, do not change it.
 The `[]` syntax can only be used with variables.
 If the attribute is not surrounded by `[]` and the attribute value is surrounded by double quotes, that means the passed value is a string.**

 Understanding binding interpolation:
 1. Binding is a way to share information between different directives using variables that pass values.
-Variables are passed via selectors of other directives present in the hml file of the directive we are working on
+Variables are passed via selectors of other directives present in the HTML file of the directive we are working on

-2. Interpolation is simply a way to make sure we pass variables and not values in our html.
+2. Interpolation is simply a way to make sure we pass variables and not values in our HTML.
 Eg. How do we know if in `<dir-name abc=”xyz”>`, `xyz` is a string or a variable?
 So for variables, we use interpolation -> {{ }}.
 Hence, for variables, we use two methods:
 	a. `<dir-name [abc]="xyz">` The `[]` assumes that the string is a variable.
 	b. `<dir-name abc="{{ xyz }}">`.
 	We use method `a` in all cases except if the variable is interspersed with other text. eg. `<dir-name abc="The boy has {{ count }} apples">`